Sohn776/Fire-Editor/README.md

 # misc

 I tried to integrate the compression and decompression seamlessly into the fire editor.
-Turns out I suck at javascript and especially reverse engineering jquery generate javascript.
+Turns out I suck at javascript and even more so at reverse engineering jquery generate javascript.